acteng/atip/docs/developer_guide.md

 - `npm run fmt` to auto-format code
 - `npm run check` to see TypeScript errors

-Upon first setup, you'll need to `npm run wasm`, `npm run generate-schema-ts`, `npm run setup-govuk` to get all mandatory files for running.
+Upon first setup, you'll need to `npm run generate-schema-ts` and `npm run setup-govuk` to get all mandatory files for running.

 If you're using Firefox locally to develop and get "import declarations may only appear at top level" errors, upgrade to at least Firefox 112, go to